xMestas/RoyLanguage/README.md

 ```

 ### Concrete Syntax
-- Every literal should start with `$` and name for the data type, then actual value.
-A white space is needed in between.
+- Every literal should start with `$`, name for the data type and actual value.
 ```
+$ Int 1
-$ Int 1`, `$ Bool True
+$ Bool True
 ```
-- A keyword `var` is always required in front of variable or function name, a whitespace in between.
+- A keyword `var` is always required in front of variable or function name.
 Letters, numbers and `_` can be used for a name.
 ```
 var Roy12_3
 ```